Tung Lung Chau

 Tung Lung Chau, previously known as Nam Tong Island or Nam Fat Tong is an island located off the tip of the Clear Water Bay Peninsula in the New Territories of Hong Kong.
 It is also referred to by Hong Kong people as Tung Lung To or Tung Lung Island (東龍島).
 The island is largely uninhabited.
 Administratively, it belongs to Sai Kung District.

 Geography

 The island has an area of 2.42 km2.
 It forms the eastern boundary of Tathong Channel, which leads into Victoria Harbour through Lei Yue Mun.
-The northern tip of Tung Lung Chau is separated from the southern tip of Clear Water Bay Peninsula by the narrow Fat Tong Mun Channel (佛堂門).
+The northern tip of Tung Lung Chau is separated from the southern tip of Clear Water Bay Peninsula by the narrow Fat Tong Mun Channel.
 The highest point of the island is at Nam Tong Peak (南堂頂), at an altitude of 250m.

 History

 Emperor Duanzong of the Southern Song dynasty once stayed at Kwu Tap (古塔) on the island.

 Hong Kong's Eastern Straits as surveyed in 1845.

 The name of Tung Lung Chau (or Tunglung Island) was seen in maps since around 1845, superseding the once more prevalent romanization of Tam-too.